 The best thing you can do is be proactive about the welfare and appearance of your property, street, and general neighborhood.
 You can do these things:

 - Keep your property and structures well maintained, clean, and free of trash, debris, weeds, overgrown vegetation, junk, and other code violations.

 - Park your operable vehicles in designated/established parking areas, not in your yard/landscaped areas to maintain landscaped areas in an aesthetically pleasing state.

 - Non-operational, "junk", wrecked, vehicles are not allowed to be stored in public view.
 Store them in your garage or within a commercial storage yard.

 - Remove your trash and recycle containers from streets and alleys as soon as possible after your pickup.
 It's illegal to "store" them in the streets and alleys (they need to be secured on your property), they're unsightly (is your trash container really the first thing you want visitors to notice?), and they encourage illegal dumping (we often get calls/complaints from customers about their trash containers being filled by others).

 - Improve the general appearance of your neighborhood.
 Pick up trash littered on your street!
-Help a neighbor maintain their property.
+Help a neighbor clean an maintain their property.